Crunchify/crunchify-pro-plugins/all-in-one-optimizer-customizer-readme.txt

 = Installing the plugin =

-1. Unpack the all-in-one-optimizer-customizer.zip.
+1. Unpack the crunchy-optimizer.zip.
 2. Upload the file to the /wp-content/plugins/ directory.
 3. Activate the plugin through the Plugins menu in WordPress.
-4. Configure the options under Admin Panel -> AIO Optimizer.
+4. Configure the options under Admin Panel -> Optimizer.
-5. Activate your license by putting your activation key which you got in your email under Admin Panel AIO Optimizer -> Settings.
+5. Activate your license by putting your activation key which you got in your email under Admin Panel Optimizer -> Settings.
 6. Done and Ready.

 == Changelog ==

+= 4.0.0 =
+* Testing upto 6.1.1
+* Numerous enhancements
+* Plugin home page URL changed to https://crunchify.com/crunchy-optimizer/
+* Fixed admin console broken links

 = 3.0.0 =
 * Testing upto 6.0.1